Pathways to a Healthier You

 The DFC believes in a youth-led adult-guided structure.
 The youth are not only given a seat at the table but also a voice at the table to have a stronger impact in creating lasting change.
 This youth-adult partnership drives prevention strategies to reduce underage drinking and youth marijuana use in their community.
 The youth are involved in each step of the strategic prevention framework (assessment, capacity, planning, implementation, and evaluation).

-WMPN Pathways to a Healthy Stephens County recruit high school students (grades 9-12th) to join a youth coalition.
+Pathways to a Healthy Stephens County recruits high school students (grades 9-12th) to join a youth coalition.
 These young people will become change advocates on the local, state, and national levels.

 "We cannot always build the future for our youth, but we can build our youth for the future." - Franklin D. Roosevelt